 - Trigger Point Dry Needling: This approach targets muscle tightness around the jaw, easing pain and promoting relaxation in the TMJ area.

-Our team of physical therapists in Pevely, MO is dedicated to guiding you through each stage of TMJ therapy, with customized care and symptom-specific exercises.
+In Pevely, MO, our committed physical therapists support you throughout your TMJ therapy journey, providing tailored care and exercises suited to your symptoms.
 With personalized exercises and hands-on methods, we support your journey to a more comfortable, TMJ pain-free life.

 Benefits of Physical Therapy for Pevely, MO TMJ Dysfunction Patients